Is matching customers to call centre agents a new ethical dilemma?

-New technology is matching customers personality types to call centre agents to improve the CX and deliver better sales conversions.
+New technology is matching customers to call centre agents based on personalities to improve the CX and deliver better sales conversions.

 Long gone are the days when the primary concerns were ensuring the effectiveness of the IVR system, training contact centre operators and making sure they had the right systems to answer customer queries.